Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Conclusions

 \section{Conclusions}

 In this paper we have shown that it is possible to obtain self-adjointness results for operators in quantum field theory by exploiting the microlocal spectrum condition.
 This technique allowed us to generalise previously known results to a large class of physically relevant states on all globally hyperbolic spacetimes, at for least for suitable operators.
-Note that we imposed no requirements on the boundary of the spacetime, such as geodesic completeness, which is usually assumed to prove the essential self-adjointness of the wave operator on the Hilbert space of $L^2$-functions.
+Note that we imposed no requirements on the boundary of the spacetime, such as geodesic completeness, which is usually assumed to prove the essential self-adjointness of the wave operator on the Hilbert space of $L^2$-functions, nor did we restrict the spacetime dimension $d$.

-Our strategy for proving the essential self-adjointness of second order Wick polynomials was to reduce the problem to the one-particle Hilbert space.
-Together with our locality result this opens up the way to apply estimates obtained by Verch in his study of local quasi-equivalence \cite{Verch1994}.
-Here we also wish to point out that Baez' proof \cite{Baez1989} of the self-adjointness of the Wick square in a ground state on a static spacetime also reduces the problem to the one-particle Hilbert space, but uses very different techniques.
+Our strategy for proving the essential self-adjointness of second order Wick polynomials was to reduce the problem to the one-particle Hilbert space and to try and exploit the essential self-adjointness of the compression $T_1$.
+Together with our locality lemma this opens up the way to apply estimates obtained by Verch in his study of local quasi-equivalence \cite{Verch1994}.
+We point out that Baez' proof \cite{Baez1989} of the self-adjointness of the Wick square in a ground state on a static spacetime also reduces the problem to the one-particle Hilbert space, but uses very different techniques.
 Indeed, he studies the action of commutators with the Wick square, which is determined by a linear operator $L$ on the one-particle Hilbert space.
-A result of Poulsen (published by Klein \cite{Klein1973}) then guarantees the essential self-adjointness of the Wick square, as soon as $L$ is a Hilbert-Schmidt infinitessimal symplectic map.
+A result of Poulsen (published by Klein \cite{Klein1973}) then guarantees the essential self-adjointness of the Wick square, as soon as $L$ is a Hilbert-Schmidt infinitesimal symplectic map.

-In Minkowski spacetime it is known that the compression $T_1$ of a Wick square to the vacuum one-particle Hilbert space is a bounded operator \cite{Langerholc+1965}.
-This allows one to deduce essential self-adjointness of the Wick square also for more general smearing functions than those of class $f$ and in a large class of non-quasi free states, using Nelson's Theorem (as in Proposition \ref{Prop_NelsonFock}).
-It would be nice to know if the same would hold in an arbitrary Hadamard state, but we do not expect this result to hold when derivatives are present.